 Now, in order to produce this kind of effect on your reader, you need to create conflict throughout your book.
 Your main character needs to struggle and fight his way through whatever circumstance life throws at him.
 Sometimes this conflict can be quiet because perhaps it comes in the form of a disagreement.
 Or it can be splashy, as the beginning of a war or an invasion.
 A story without conflict will become a book that collects dust in a forgotten thrift store.

 Tip #2: Develop strong characters

 I recommend that before you begin writing your first draft, you create bios for each of your major characters.
-Flesh out their back stories, work out their motivations, and make sure their behaviors are believable.
-Really understand who they are.
+Flesh out their backstories, work out their motivations, and make sure their behaviors are believable.
+Understand who they are.
 Know them just as well as you know your real-life best friends.
 Once you have realistic three-dimensional characters, you can create compelling arcs for them to follow.